vchavali/svadhyayam.github.io/tattvacintamani.md

 Take a simple example—let's say you have a belief that the sky is blue.
 For this belief to count as knowledge it must have come about because you had some evidence for it.
 Let's say you that you looked at the sky and saw that it was blue.
 Your evidence, in this case, is perception.
 Now, if someone asks you, "How do you know that the belief is true?"; the constitutivist answer to this is: "I know by introspection that I perceived the sky to be blue, which is the basis for my belief that the sky is blue".

 This brings us the argument above.
-Namely, the non-constitutivist argues that introspection tells us what the content of our observation is; but doesn't tell us that it is true.
+Namely, the nonconstitutivist argues that introspection tells us what the content of our observation is; but doesn't tell us that it is true.
 Since truth is a condition for an observation's being evidential—otherwise, knoweldge would not be factive—introspection can't detect evidentiality, on its own.

 ## Translation